Top ten low maintenance pets for children or adults

 Some snakes make very good pets.
 They don't need feeding often and just need a warm tank with some foliage and a rock or three.
 As long as you don't mind feeding it live or frozen mice or rats, snakes make very low maintenance pets.
 Some species are also happy to be handled.

 Some reptiles are low maintenance while others most certainly are not.
 Scorpions, bearded dragons, geckos and terrapins can all make good pets.
 Give them warmth, somewhere safe to sleep and keep their tank clean and they can make great pets!

-While these creature types can make low maintenance pets, it is important to do your research first.
+While these creature types can make low maintenance pets, it is important to do your research first and ask a Pet Shop for advise.
 Not all species within each of these types make good companions.
-Be sure to know what you’re buying before you get it home!
+Be sure to know what you're buying before you get it home!